SonNguyen415/trace_research/Report.md

 As a result of this way of doing things, the interface was extremely complex with up to 12 arguments, 2 for the string format to be outputted and the event type flag, and 10 for the arguments, with each argument that's not needed still requires the user to input a value.
 As a result, I decided to experiment on utilizing it as a variadic function.
 There was concern about the possible drop in performance and the fact that when the user have lots of arguments the function call would still have a crap ton of arguments.
 This idea was never seriously pursued, as a nicer idea was conceived later.

 During this time, I was concerned also with the concurrency kit.
 Since the kit can only enqueue and dequeue into the ring buffer, and we might want to add in data, it means that new data will have to be dropped when the ring buffer is full before the user dequeue from the ring buffer.
-I considered adding an additional check that will dequeue the buffer when the ring is full, but doing so would cost so much in performance that I deemed it useless and the user might as well just explicitly call output.
-Another idea I had was to just halt the process and drop a warning to the user to give the option of outputting all current data, but this was never pursued.
+I entertainted the idea of adding an additional check that will dequeue the buffer when the ring is full, but doing so would cost so much in performance when they want to enqueue that I deemed it useless and the user might as well just explicitly dequeue the buffer.
+Another idea I had was to just halt the process and drop a warning to the user to give the option of outputting all current data, but I decided that it'll be a problem for posterity.

 ### Testing
 Much of the tests for correctness was trivial so I won't go into details.
 I spent much of the time on the performance test.
 I've decided to discard the acquisition of timestamp, thread id, and core id in my initial analysis as the functions to acquire them is different on Composite, which is the final desired operating system we want to incorporate this in.
 RDTSCP was used to acquire the timestamps.
 The tests were ran for 4096 trials, each trial have a writer enqueue 1024 times.
 The average was taken to compute the final result for each test.
 The result for such tests is shown below: